dalong0514/readnotes/20190106计算原文/2019116AutoCAD-Platform-Customization/2019116AutoCAD-Platform-Customization0206.md

 Stepping Through Objects in a Selection Set Selection sets can contain one or several thousand objects.
 You must use a looping function, such as repeat or while, to step through and get each object in the selection set.

-NOTE

-The steps in this exercise depend on the completion of the steps in the「Exercise: Getting Input from the User to Draw the Plate」section of Chapter 15,「Requesting Input and Using Conditional and Looping Expressions.」If you didn't complete the steps, do so now or start with the ch16_drawplate.lsp and ch16_utility.lsp sample files available for download from www.sybex.com/go/autocadcustomization.
+NOTE: The steps in this exercise depend on the completion of the steps in the「Exercise: Getting Input from the User to Draw the Plate」section of Chapter 15,「Requesting Input and Using Conditional and Looping Expressions.」If you didn't complete the steps, do so now or start with the ch16_drawplate.lsp and ch16_utility.lsp sample files available for download from www.sybex.com/go/autocadcustomization.
 These sample files should be placed in the MyCustomFiles folder within the Documents (or My Documents) folder, or the location you are using to store the LSP files.
 Once the sample files are stored on your system, remove the characters ch16_ from the name of each file.

 Revising the Functions in utility.lsp